hcoxx/hcoxx/README.md

 Straight-shooting backend dev based in Leeds.
 I like my code clean, my stout dry, and my front-end drama non-existent.
 I lean heavily on pragmatism and speed.
 If it ain’t broke, I'll probably still find a way to optimize it.
 This is my new GitHub profile for side-projects.

----

 ## 🛠️ Tech Stack & Expertise

-I specialize in building and maintaining robust, high-performance distributed systems.

 | Category | Primary Tools | Expertise & Focus |
 | :--- | :--- | :--- |